Alexa PenaVega: Career

 Vega played Wick in the 2012 film The Devil's Carnival, a film from director Darren Lynn Bousman and screenwriter Terrance Zdunich, who previously worked with Vega in Repo!
 The Genetic Opera.
+Vega also sang two songs on the soundtrack for the film.

 Throughout 2012, Vega starred in the independent thriller, 2br/1ba, directed by Rob Margolies and co-stars with Spencer Grammer and Kathryn Morris.
 Vega also starred in the Lifetime Channel movie The Pregnancy Project and her animated film The Clockwork Girl was completed.
 Vega's film, The Mine, which was filmed in 2010 got a limited release/screening.
 Vega also voiced Christina in the animated series Unsupervised and had a guest role on Royal Pains.
 Vega played the young heroine in Aerosmith's music video "Legendary Child".

 Throughout 2013 and 2014, Vega appeared in the films 23 Blast, Machete Kills, Bounty Killer, Wicked Blood, The Remaining, and The Hunters.
 She guest starred on the Big Time Rush series finale "Big Time Dreams", playing herself.
 In 2015, Vega appeared in Do You Believe? as Lacey.

+In the fall of 2015, Vega competed on the 21st season of Dancing with the Stars; Vega was paired with professional dancer Mark Ballas.
+On November 9, Vega and Ballas were eliminated in Week 9 and finished the competition in 6th place.
+Her husband, Carlos PenaVega, also competed in that season; he and his partner were eliminated in Week 11.

 In 2016, she began starring in a series of Hallmark made for television films, such as Ms. Matched, Destination Wedding, and Christmas Made to Order.

 In 2019, Vega and her husband Carlos PenaVega starred in the Hallmark Movies & Mysteries TV movie Picture Perfect Mysteries: Newlywed and Dead, and in 2020 the follow-up Picture Perfect Mysteries: Dead over Diamonds.
 She also starred in The Power Couple, a Pure Flix original series.

-Dancing

-In the fall of 2015, Vega competed on the 21st season of Dancing with the Stars.
-Her husband, Carlos PenaVega also competed in that season; he and his partner were eliminated in Week 11.
-Vega was paired with professional dancer Mark Ballas.
-On November 9, Vega and Ballas were eliminated in Week 9 and finished the competition in 6th place.

-Singing

-Vega recorded three songs for the soundtracks while playing Carmen Cortez in the Spy Kids films.
-She released her debut single, "Isle of Dreams" helping to promote the release of the second film; "Game Over" and "Heart Drive" featuring Bobby Edner were released during promotions for the third film.
-She recorded songs for the movie Repo!
-The Genetic Opera which was released in 2008.

-Vega sang the song "Christmas is the Time to Say 'I Love You'" in the ABC Family film Santa Baby 2: Christmas Maybe.
-The track appears on the compilation album Songs to Celebrate 25 Days of Christmas, which was released on November 3, 2009 by Walt Disney Records.
-The music video for the song premiered during ABC Family's 25 Days of Christmas.
-She performed several songs for her role on Ruby & The Rockits in 2009.
-Vega also sang two songs on the soundtrack for the film The Devil's Carnival which was released in 2012.